vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 #### Benchmark

-The benchmarks running command is a really straightforward one.
+The command to run the benchmarks is really straightforward.
 Nothing fancy, just good old `x --enable-x`:

 ```bash